 If your pet travels in the cargo section, extra care must be taken prior to boarding and after landing which will minimize the difficulties your pet may face while out of your stewardship.
 Purchasing the proper carrier, arranging for non-stop direct flights and making sure that someone is in the baggage area when your pet arrives are safeguards that you can take to ensure your pet's safe transportation.

 For smaller pets, such as birds, hamsters, gerbils and tropical fish, consider sending them by air express.
 Airline freight departments or pet stores can supply shipping containers.
 A local pet shop specializing in tropical fish should pack them.

 There are no pet quarantines on MacDill Air Force Base.

-Although kennels are not available at the MacDill AFB Temporary Lodging Facility (TLF), you are a variety within the local community for you to chose from.
-Kennels will require that your pet has all required vaccinations prior to accepting your pet.
-Pets need to have had their Rabies, Bordetella and Distemper shots within the last twelve months.
+Although kennels are not available at the MacDill AFB Temporary Lodging Facility (TLF), there are a variety within the local community for you to chose from.
+Kennels will require your pet have all required vaccinations prior to accepting your pet.
+Pets need to have their Rabies, Bordetella and Distemper shots within the last twelve months.
 Cost varies depending on the type and size of the pet.
 Please make reservations before arrival.

 MacDill AFB does not endorse or recommend a specific facility.

 Remember, it is a good idea to make advanced reservations for pet boarding as soon as you know your arrival date.
 This is an area where your sponsor can be of assistance.
 If apartments and rentals accept pets, most will require a pet deposit and possibly add additional costs to your rent each month.